manish200001/documentation/Ldap.md

 Apache Directory Studio is an open-source, cross-platform LDAP (Lightweight Directory Access Protocol) client and development toolset that is part of the Apache Directory project.
 It provides a set of tools and plugins to work with LDAP directories, making it easier for developers and administrators to interact with and manage LDAP servers.

 # Environment Details
+## Minimum Requirements:
+**Podman:**

+- 2 physical CPU cores.

+- 2 GB of free memory.

+- 35 GB of storage space.

+**LDAP-utils:**

+- CPU cores: min.
+1, recommended 2.

+- Storage: 500MB of free space on disk.

+- 0perating System: The connector can run on Windows or Linux.
+Windows is required if Kerberos authentication will be used.

+- RAM: min.
+2GB.

+**Apache Directory Studio:**

+- A recent Windows version.

+- Java 11 or later, we recommend AdoptOpenJDK.

+## MY Environment Details

 **OS Version:** Ubuntu 22.04.3 LTS

 **Podman Version:** 4.6.2